PennyLaneAI/pennylane/doc/news/new_opmath.rst

     The API of :class:`~.ops.op_math.LinearCombination` is mostly identical to that of the removed ``qml.ops.Hamiltonian``.

-    One small difference is that ``ham.simplify()`` no longer alters the instance in-place.
+    One small difference is that ``Hamiltonian.simplify()`` no longer alters the instance in-place.
 Instead, you must do the

     following:

     >>> H1 = qml.Hamiltonian([0.5, 0.5], [X(0) @ X(1), X(0) @ X(1)])